Canada men's national junior ice hockey team: Super Series

 In 2007, the Canadian junior team played the Russian junior team in an eight-game Super Series commemorating the 35th anniversary of the 1972 Summit Series.
 For the 40th anniversary, the two teams competed in a four-game series in August 2012.
 The two teams split the series, which was decided on an overtime goal by Ryan Strome after Game 4.

+Media coverage

+The Sports Network (TSN) produced World Junior Championship coverage annually since 1992, when Paul Graham of TSN reached a broadcast agreement with Hockey Canada vice-president Bob Nicholson.
+TSN initially covered only the Team Canada games, then eventually added all games in Team Canada's pool.

 Awards and honours

 Canadian players have earned numerous honours throughout the history of the World Junior Championship.